U.N. chief urges General Assembly to act on Myanmar

-NEW YORK, June 18 (Reuters) - U.N. chief Antonio Guterres pushed the 193-member General Assembly on Friday to tell Myanmar's military that democracy must be reinstated, political detainees must be freed and human rights abuses and killings must stop.
+NEW YORK (Reuters) - U.N. chief Antonio Guterres pushed the 193-member General Assembly on Friday to tell Myanmar’s military that democracy must be reinstated, political detainees must be freed and human rights abuses and killings must stop.

 “We cannot live in a world where military coups become a norm.
 It is totally unacceptable,” Guterres told reporters.